liviaz/liviaz.github.io/_posts/2016-10-01-image-processing.md

 permalink: image-processing
 ---

-# Project: quantifying freezing-induced damage in embryos
+# Quantifying freezing-induced damage in embryos

 I haven't yet had a chance to write a post on this project, but you can check out the paper [here](http://spie.org/Publications/Journal/10.1117/1.JBO.20.9.096004) and the associated code [here](https://github.com/liviaz/OCTImageProcessing).